minnojs/minnojs.github.io/content/en/blog/tutorials/pavlovia.md

 ```

 ## Setting up Pavlovia
-In order to run studies on Pavlovia, you need to create a

 Once you have [signed-up](https://pavlovia.org/docs/designers/signup) with Pavlovia and [signed-in](https://pavlovia.org/docs/designers/signin) onto Pavlovia's GitLab,
-you can create a new project by clicking on the [New Project] button on the [projects page](https://gitlab.pavlovia.org/dashboard/projects):.
+you can create a new project by clicking on the [New Project] button on the [projects page](https://gitlab.pavlovia.org/dashboard/projects).
 A variety of options are available, such as whether the project is public or private.

 You then need to clone the newly created, empty project onto your local machine by following the command line instructions given on the project page